Coronavirus could impact SC elections, including possible delay of June party primaries

 Outside of possible changes to the elections calendar, Whitmire noted the coronavirus is threatening to disrupt the way elections are conducted in South Carolina.

 "Are we going to lose poll managers?
 Will we lose polling places, since many of them are in schools and churches?"
-Whitmire said, ticking through the stream of questions being considered.
+Whitmire said, ticking through the stream of questions being raised.

 Poll workers in the state tend to be older, Whitmire said, noting that this army of election workers is classified by health officials as being at greater risk for catching the virus.